eficode-academy/istio-katas/README.md

 allows you to do them in **your** preferred order.

 > :bulb: If you do **not** start with [Introducing the setup](000-setup-introduction.md)
-> you will need to enable automatic sidecar injection.
+> you will need to enable automatic sidecar injection prior to doing the exercise.

 Do note that there **can be multiple exercises** per exercise file.